 — Follow the Crooked Path (Though it Be Longer).
 Jarrett is definitely not looking for a larger audience yet, for the LP begins with a chaos piece.
 Not satisfied with their normal instruments, both Motian and Jarrett take turns playing steel drums and other percussion.
 This is a waste of time — until perhaps near the end when two steel drummers work in some kind of harmony against Haden’s ostinato patterns.
 A concluding touch of soprano sax foreshadows much more straight horn in Jarrett’s future…

 The Mourning of a Star pairs neatly with Corea’s trio album from the same year, A.R.C., featuring Dave Holland and Barry Altschul.
-While both could play burning and comparatively accessible jazz piano (Corea’s Now He Sings, Now He Sobs from two years earlier essentially defines the idiom), at this moment the young turks were convinced that noisy avant-garde music was the answer.
+While both Jarrett and Corea could play burning and comparatively accessible jazz piano (Corea’s Now He Sings, Now He Sobs from two years earlier essentially defines the idiom), at this moment the young turks were convinced that noisy avant-garde music was the answer.
 In addition to a bunch of reasonably discordant originals, there’s one cover: Jarrett plays Joni Mitchell (“All I Want”) and Corea plays Wayne Shorter (“Nefertiti”), repertoire choices that instantly explains something about the fundamental harmonic differences between the two pianists.

 At around the same time, both Jarrett and Corea added a black horn to a white trio: Jarrett got Redman, Corea got Anthony Braxton, which also explains something about something.